 A special sign for zero was invented later, and the positional system came into use.
-This system is the ancestor of the modern decimal number system.
-Due to the different systemic features and shapes, the signs in this set have been encoding separately.
-These signs have the same properties as the modern Indian digits.
+This system is the ancestor of modern decimal number systems.
+Due to the different systemic features and shapes, the signs in this set are separately encoded in the range from U+11066 BRAHMI DIGIT ZERO through U+1106F BRAHMI DIGIT NINE.
+These signs have the same properties as the modern Indic digits.
 Examples are shown in Table 14-2.
+Brahmi decimal digits are categorized as regular bases and can act as vowel carriers, whereas the numerals U+11052 BRAHMI NUMBER ONE through U+11065 BRAHMI NUMBER ONE THOUSAND and their ligatures formed with U+1107F BRAHMI NUMBER JOINER are not used as vowel carriers.